BiscuitNick/collabcanvas/collabcanvas-prd.md

 ---

-### 6. Presence Awareness
+### 6. Presence Awareness & Collapsible Sidebar
-**Implementation:** Firebase Realtime Database with onDisconnect()
+**Implementation:** Firestore with collapsible sidebar UI

 **Must Have:**
+- Collapsible sidebar on the left side of the canvas
-- List of currently connected users
+- List of currently connected users in sidebar
 - Real-time updates when users join/leave
-- Visual indicator in UI (e.g., sidebar or header)
+- Canvas width adjusts automatically when sidebar opens/closes
-- Show user count
+- Show user count and user details
+- Smooth animations for sidebar toggle

 **Acceptance Criteria:**
-- Users can see who else is currently in the session
+- Users can toggle sidebar open/closed with a button
+- Canvas resizes to fill available width without overflowing
+- Sidebar shows list of online users with names and colors
 - List updates immediately when someone joins or leaves
 - Disconnected users are removed from presence list within 10 seconds
+- Sidebar is responsive (full screen on mobile, sidebar on desktop)

 **Technical Details:**
-- Database path: `/presence/{userId}`
+- Database path: `/presence/{userId}` in Firestore
-- Use `onDisconnect().remove()` for automatic cleanup
+- Use Firestore for presence data (consistent with other data)
-- Display online users in a fixed UI element
-- Show user name and color indicator
+- Sidebar width: 300px on desktop
+- Canvas width = viewport width - sidebar width (when open)
+- Canvas width = full viewport width (when closed)
+- Smooth CSS transitions for sidebar and canvas resizing

 **Data Structure:**
 ```typescript